 Tohru's friends want nothing more than for whoever she dates to be a nice guy who appreciates her.
 So while they are extremely pissed at Kyo for rejecting her and refuse to let him visit her in the hospital because she's still upset, they do tell him later that they know he's a good guy and to please be good to Tohru.
 Tohru's grandfather also seems to approve of Tohru/Kyo, noticing that his granddaughter means a lot to Kyo; because of this, he tells Kyo about Tohru and Kyoko's rather unpleasant relationship with the rest of the Honda family, especially after Katsuya's death.
 (Before this, her grandfather was also the only relative who supported Katsuya's marriage to Kyoko.)

 Leaf in Record of Lodoss War is completely convinced that Spark and Little Neese are in love.
-Occassionally Reena and Garrak team up with her.
+Occasionally Reena and Garrak team up with her.

-Maeda Keiji in the anime of Sengoku Basara is an enthusiastic supporter of Kenshin/Kasuga, despite Kasuga's embarrassed protests.
+In the anime of Sengoku Basara, Keiji is an enthusiastic supporter of Kenshin/Kasuga, despite Kasuga's embarrassed protests.

-At the opposite end, Yukimura seems to ship Sasuke/Kasuga, again despite her protests.
+On the opposite side, Yukimura seems to ship Sasuke/Kasuga, again despite her protests.